 How Food Tastes in Fresh Food Have Changed Since the 1940s

+Hard to imagine nowadays when imported bananas are so common-place in the UK where I live.
 It was a couple of years later that I found out how bananas actually tasted.
-I was eight years old
+I was eight years old.

 During the War, we left home and led a nomadic existence, travelling around the UK, to be near my father who was in the army.
 After the War ended in 1945, we returned to our home in Essex.
 I went to the local school, and have a clear memory of a girl in a dark blue uniform and pale blue blouse rather ostentatiously peeling a creamy-coloured fruit with yellow skin; she was surrounded by a circle of curious blue-uniformed onlookers - none of us had ever seen a banana before, It was a couple of years later that I found out how bananas actually tasted.

 We Couldn't Get Bananas Until the Late 1940s

 When I was nine, we emigrated to Northern Rhodesia (now Zambia), and, imagine my excitement to find we actually had banana trees growing in our garden.

 Water was sometimes in short supply, so we had a hosepipe attached to the water pipe and used our old bath water to feed the bananas.
 I learned as the plants developed that they grow beautiful dark reddish-purple flowers, which gradually turn into bananas, green at first, and then yellow and brown.
 We also saw red bananas, which came from the nearby Belgian Congo (now Zaire).

 We didn't have food rationing in Africa, and I only saw ration books when we returned to England.
 Bananas were still rather special in England for a few years, but gradually became commonplace, and now they are one of the cheapest fruits here, and immensely popular with both the indigenous and immigrant population.
 It's so easy to grab a banana if you don't have time for a meal, to eat on the run.